tripledio/tripledio.github.io/_posts/2018-06-26-LocalHero.md

 *This is closely related to [the Posse](/20/06/2018/Posse/)*

 Again in the best case, the heroes themselves have only the best intentions.
 When giving too much power, one might end up using it without knowing it.
-One might not even be aware that it is there.
+One might not even be aware that one has power.
 But the heroes are of course just people.
 They may give in to the temptation of using that power and risk becoming **bullies**.

 ## Conclusion